rh1rich/esphome-ifan04/README.md

 Sonoff IFAN04 with ESPHome

 This ESPHome configuration file reproduces the functionality of the original IFAN04 firmware.
-Additinally it enables the use of the I2C bus.
+Additionally it enables the use of the I2C bus.

 ## New version - new features